You don't need to eat anything special while you're breastfeeding. But it's a good idea for you, just like everyone else, to eat a healthy diet.

 Everyone, including pregnant and breastfeeding women, should consider taking a daily supplement containing 10mcg of vitamin D.

-From late March/April to the end of September, the majority of people aged 5 years and above will probably get enough vitamin D from sunlight when they are outdoors.
+From late March to the end of September, the majority of people aged 5 years and above will probably get enough vitamin D from sunlight when they are outdoors.
 So you might choose not to take a vitamin D supplement during these months

 You can get all the other vitamins and minerals you need by eating a varied and balanced diet.